kenmamich/kenmamich/README.md

-<h1>Hi, I'm Kendall Mamich, a computer science student with interests in data, software development, and artificial intelligence!</h1>
+<h1>Hi, I'm Kendall Mamich, a computer science student with interests in data, machine learning, and artificial intelligence!</h1>